Adversary Lower Bounds for the Collision and the Set Equality Problems: Preliminaries

-Let $\S_L$ denote the symmetric group of a finite set $L$, that is, the group with the permutations of $L$ as elements, and composition as the operation.
-If $m$ is a positive integer, $\S_m$ denotes the isomorphism class of the symmetric groups $\S_L$ with $|L|=m$.
-The representation theory of $\S_m$ is closely related to Young diagrams.
+\paragraph{Symmetric group.} Let $\bS_L$ denote the \emph{symmetric group} on a finite set $L$, that is, the group with the permutations of $L$ as elements, and composition as the group operation.
+If $m$ is a positive integer, $\bS_m$ denotes the isomorphism class of the symmetric groups $\bS_L$ with $|L|=m$.
+Representation theory of $\bS_m$ is closely related to \emph{Young diagrams}, defined as follows.